Timesheets (Cloud)

 Before you create a report, make sure that the team has submitted their timesheets for approval for the period, and that the team lead has reviewed and approved their timesheets.
 This is especially important for getting accurate billable hours for invoicing.

-1. Taylor selects Reports :reports_dc: in the Tempo sidebar, then clicks the Logged Time tile.
+1. Taylor selects Reports in the Tempo sidebar, then clicks the Logged Time tile.

-2. In the report wizard that opens, she selects PROJECTS from the Filter by field and checks Lunar Sustain
+2. In the report wizard that opens, she selects SPACE from the Filter by field and checks Lunar Sustain

-3. In the Group by field, she selects User and Issue.
-This way, the time logged to each Jira issue is grouped under each consultant.
+3. In the Group by field, she selects User and Work Item.
+This way, the time logged to each Jira work item is grouped under each consultant.

 Create_billable_project_report.jpg

-4. She clicks Create and the report is created, showing all the hours Logged by each consultant to each Jira issue in this project, for the current month.
+4. She clicks Create and the report is created, showing all the hours Logged by each consultant to each Jira work item in this space, for the current month.

 5. She changes the time period shown using the date picker in the top-left: she clicks Last and then Month to display only that month.